sidefy-team/sidefy-plugins/README.md

-# SideCalendar Plugin Contribution Guide
+# Sidefy Plugin Contribution Guide

 [English](README.md) | [中文](README_ZH.md)

 >[!WARNING]
 >Disclaimer: Community plugins are provided by third parties.
-SideCalendar is not responsible for their security.
+Sidefy is not responsible for their security.
 Users should verify and evaluate plugins themselves.

 ## 📁 File Structure